 - Quality and Affordable Early Childhood Care and Education: Early childhood care and education is crucial for children and families to thrive.

-- Veteran Services: MSSA advocates for fair and adequate services for veterans, including employment opportunities, appropriate living environments, and access to health care and assistance.
+- Veteran Services: MSSA advocates for high quality and equitable services for veterans, including employment opportunities, appropriate living environments, and access to health care and assistance.

 2019 Public Policy Agenda